Opfour/BetterBible/books/Genesis.md

 7. And the Gods also set them in the sky to give light upon the newly forming earth, And to rule over the day and over the night, and to divide the light from the darkness: And the Gods saw that it was good.
 8. And the Gods saw the light was now divided from the darkness.
 They called the light Day, and the darkness They called Night.
 9. And that evening and morning were the first day.
-10. And as the earth was forming, the Gods said, Let there be a sky to divide and seperate the waters from the land.
+10. And as the earth was forming, the Gods said, Let there be a sky to divide and separate the earth from the starry heavens.
 11. And They watched the sky form as it divided the oceans which were under the sky from the mists which were in the sky: and it was so.
 12. And the Gods called the sky, the heavens.
 13. And the evening and the morning were the second day.